HEADS-project/methodology/heads_methodology/extend_the_thingml_transformations_to_compile_code_for_a_new_platform.md

 }
 ```

-The general C compiler just need to redefine some methods (9 in total):
+The ActionCompiler class basically defines a method for each of the concepts of the HEADS action language.
+It is thus possible to organize a hierarchy of sub-classes that gradually redfine those methods.
+For example, the general C compiler just need to redefine some methods (9 in total):

 ```java
 public abstract class CThingActionCompiler extends CommonThingActionCompiler {